 For those that insist on concessions to the demand for religious exceptions, the most defensible compromise approach may carve out a small group of professionals who exercise “editorial judgment” in the same manner as the courts have described for newspapers.

-Donovan, James, "Half-Baked: The Demand by For-Profit Business for Religious Exemptions from Selling to Same-Sex Couples" (2016).
+Donovan, James M., "Half-Baked: The Demand by For-Profit Business for Religious Exemptions from Selling to Same-Sex Couples" (2016).
 Law Faculty Scholarly Articles.
 672.